Mallik-G/hadoop-training-1/hadoop-weather-01/README.md

-# WordCount
+# Weather

-This project contains an slightly more complex example to retrieve min/max temparatures grouped by countries.
+This project contains the Java Map/Reduce implementation of a simple weather analytics.

 ## Building